 Make sure to do the math and check regular rates for the hills you intend on visiting before choosing a package deal.

 Or were you thinking of spending more time at Mont Tremblant's neighbor Mont Blanc?
-Mont Blanc is less congested than Tremblant and a ticket costs $55 regular admission for a day's access but with the $730 Bronze package, ends up as little as $36.50.
+Mont Blanc is less congested than Tremblant and a ticket costs $57 regular admission for a day's access but with the Bronze package, costs much less.
 While both the Gold Pass and Silver Pass give access to an amazing list of top Quebec resorts, the Bronze pass also features some real gems for a fraction of the price, from Owl's Head to Sommet Morin Heights.

 And finally, if you love going to one specific ski hill frequently, then a season pass unique to that resort probably offers more savings than this program would.
 Keep an eye for deals at select hills in October and November.